ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_advanced/Create_flair_script_designs.md

 ## To create a flair script design...

-1Right-click the Lettering icon to access object properties.
+1. Right-click the Lettering icon to access object properties.

 ![lettering_advanced00008.png](assets/lettering_advanced00008.png)

-2Select Flair Script from the Font list.
+2. Select Flair Script from the Font list.

-3Enter the text you want to embroider in the text entry panel.
+3. Enter the text you want to embroider in the text entry panel.

-4Click Insert Symbol.
+4. Click Insert Symbol.

 ![InsertSymbolFlairScript.png](assets/InsertSymbolFlairScript.png)

-5Select the flourish you want to use.
+5. Select the flourish you want to use.
 Scroll down for more options.

-6Click OK to close the dialog.
+6. Click OK to close the dialog.
 The selected characters are displayed in the text entry panel.

 ![FlairScriptType2.png](assets/FlairScriptType2.png)

-7Adjust lettering settings as required and click OK.
+7. Adjust lettering settings as required and click OK.

-8Click an insertion point or mark reference points for the selected baseline.
+8. Click an insertion point or mark reference points for the selected baseline.

-9Press Enter.
+9. Press Enter.

 Tip: Experiment with different flourishes to obtain the look you want.